The Hon. Kevin Andrews MP

 Before his election to parliament, Mr Andrews served as an Associate to Sir James Gobbo in the Victorian Supreme Court before practicing law at the Victorian Bar.
 He was named Australian Young Lawyer of the Year for his community work in establishing a legal scheme for disaster victims, and for publishing a book for seniors about the law.

-A keen cyclist, Mr Andrews is married to Margaret and together they have four adult children and a teenage son.
+A keen cyclist, Mr Andrews is married to Margaret and together they have five adult children.